Ella-bear/SE_Day1/README.md

 Maintenance: Ongoing support, updates, and enhancements

 Compare and contrast the Waterfall and Agile methodologies.
 Provide examples of scenarios where each would be appropriate.
-Waterfall: A linear, sequential approach where each phase must be completed before the next begins.
-It is well-suited for projects with clear, stable requirements and where changes are not anticipated, such as in aerospace or government contracts.
+Waterfall: Sequential approach with distinct phases flowing downwards like a waterfall.

-Agile: An iterative and incremental approach that emphasizes flexibility, collaboration, and customer feedback.
-It is ideal for projects where requirements are likely to change, such as in web development or mobile applications.
+Agile:  Iterative and incremental approach focused on flexibility, collaboration, and responding to change.

 Describe the roles and responsibilities of a Software Developer, a Quality Assurance Engineer, and a Project Manager in a software engineering team.
 Software Developer: Writes, tests, and maintains the code.
 Collaborates with team members to design and implement features.
-Quality Assurance Engineer: Ensures the software meets specified requirements and is free from defects through testing and validation.
+Quality Assurance Engineer: Ensures software quality by designing and executing test plans.
-Project Manager: Oversees the project, ensuring it stays on schedule and within budget.
-Manages resources, communicates with stakeholders, and resolves issues
+Project Manager: Oversees the planning, execution, and delivery of software projects.

 Discuss the importance of Integrated Development Environments (IDEs) and Version Control Systems (VCS) in the software development process.
 Give examples of each.
-Integrated Development Environments (IDEs): Tools like Visual Studio, Eclipse, or IntelliJ IDEA provide a comprehensive environment for coding, debugging, and testing, enhancing productivity and code quality.
+Integrated Development Environments (IDEs): Software suites that provide comprehensive tools for writing, debugging, and testing code (e.g., Visual Studio, Eclipse, IntelliJ IDEA).

-Version Control Systems (VCS): Systems like Git, SVN, or Mercurial track and manage changes to code, allowing for collaboration, historical tracking, and the ability to revert changes if needed.
+Version Control Systems (VCS): Software tools for tracking changes to source code and coordinating work among team members (e.g., Git, Subversion).

 What are some common challenges faced by software engineers?
 Provide strategies to overcome these challenges.
 Scope Creep: Manage by clearly defining project scope and using change control processes.
 Technical Debt: Address by regular refactoring and staying updated with best practices.